allegro/allegro.tech/_posts/2015-07-31-introducing-slinger-library.md

 author: krzysztof.kocel
 ---

+## Problem

 Consider you are an Android application developer.
 You created an application for your product and you would like to enable your users browse content of your product using mobile app.
 If a product website has it's addresses organized as resources it's easy, problem comes when there is no clear distinction between resources since they can be SEO friendly.
 The reason why handling such links in Android is hard is that intent-filter mechanism is very limited.

-Suppose you want to suppot links in such format: `http://www.example.com/123-product-my-product-description-in-url.html`
+Suppose you want to support links in such format: `http://www.example.com/123-product-and-some-product-description-in-url.html`

-In Android application you define:
+In `AndroidManifest.xml` you define:

 ```xml
     <intent-filter android:label="@string/app_name">